kasiamak/hashbrown/posts/hitchhikers-guide-to-hashtags.md

 ## Why Trust Us? 🎓

 We are experts in hashtag research and strategy, and our entire platform is built around helping Instagram users find hashtags that are more likely to help them perform.
-So far this year, we’ve tracked 2+ Instagram posts and helped 42k+ creators, brands, social media managers, and entrepreneurs understand which hashtags are performing best, and why.
+So far this year, we’ve tracked thousands of Instagram posts and helped thousands of creators, brands, social media managers, and entrepreneurs understand which hashtags are performing best, and why.

 ## Foundational Knowledge